Mellotron: Operation

-The Mellotron uses the same concept as a sampler, but generates its sound using analogue samples recorded on audio tape rather than digital samples.
+The Mellotron uses the same concept as a sampler, but generates its sound using analogue recordings on audio tape.
 When a key is pressed, a tape connected to it is pushed against a playback head, as in a tape deck.
 While the key remains depressed, the tape is drawn over the head, and a sound is played.
 When the key is released, a spring pulls the tape back to its original position.

 A variety of sounds are available on the instrument.
 On earlier models, the instrument is split into "lead" and "rhythm" sections.
 There is a choice of six "stations" of rhythm sounds, each containing three rhythm tracks and three fill tracks.
 The fill tracks can also be mixed together.
 Similarly, there is a choice of six lead stations, each containing three lead instruments which can be mixed.
 In the centre of the Mellotron, there is a tuning button that allows a variation in pitch (tempo, in the case of the rhythm tracks).
 Later models do not have the concept of stations and have a single knob to select a sound, along with the tuning control.
 However, the frame containing the tapes is designed to be removed, and replaced with one with different sounds.

 Although the Mellotron was designed to reproduce the sound of the original instrument, replaying a tape creates minor fluctuations in pitch (wow and flutter) and amplitude, so a note sounds slightly different each time it is played.
 Pressing a key harder allows the head to come into contact under greater pressure, to the extent that the Mellotron responds to aftertouch.